mitsuba-renderer/enoki/docs/custom.rst

 :cpp:type:`enoki::bool_array_t`, which "compute" the type of an Enoki array that has the same configuration as their input parameter, but with ``uint64_t``- and ``bool``-valued entries, respectively.
-Both are specializations of the more general :cpp:type:`enoki::like_t` trait that works for any type.
+Both are specializations of the more general :cpp:type:`enoki::replace_scalar_t` trait that works for any type.

 With these declarations, we can now create a packet type ``GPSCoord2fP`` that